CPSA Prize for Teaching Excellence

 i.
 A statement summarizing key achievements related to teaching (optional).

-• To nominate an individual, a copy of the package must be emailed to the CPSA Secretariat.
+- To nominate an individual, a copy of the package must be emailed directly to each member of the Prize Jury at the email addresses provided; a copy must also be emailed directly to the CPSA Secretariat.
+It is the nominees’ responsibility to provide a paper copy if required by any of the jurors.
 The package must be clearly marked CPSA TEACHING EXCELLENCE PRIZE ENTRY.
-It is the nominees’ responsibility to provide a paper copy if required by any of the jurors.